If there is a product I cannot live without as someone with fine and wavy hair, it’s actually hair oil.

 1. Rose Oil | Best for: Scalp Oil

 This luxurious oil can be used on its own or in a shampoo.
 It’s perfect for moisturizing the scalp, but also light enough to be used for wavy hair.
 The moisturizing properties of rose oil make it a great cure for brittle, dry hair and skin.
 Rose oil also reduces inflammation, so massage it into your scalp if you’re suffering from itchy, inflamed pores, dandruff, or psoriasis.
-The best part is that it actually smells like roses!
 Rose oil is commonly used in aromatherapy and is known for its calming effect.
 Add a few drops into your shampoo and breathe it in as you massage it into your scalp.
 The one drawback to using rose oil is that it can be pretty pricey.
-If you’re a DIY enthusiast, try making your own rose oil at home.
+If you’re a DIY enthusiast, try making your own rose oil mixture.

 - Scoop 3 tablespoons of extra virgin coconut oil into a microwave safe bowl.